Projection Theorems and Estimating Equations for Power-Law Models: Applications: Generalized estimation under Student and Cauchy distributions

-for $i,j=1,\dots,d$ and $i\leq j$.
-We summarize these in the following theorem. \begin{theorem} For $\beta\in\big(1,(d+2)/d\big)$, the generalized Hellinger estimators for the location and scale parameters of a $d$-dimensional Cauchy distribution as in (\ref{1eqn:cauchy_distribution_as_E_alpha}) are given by (\ref{1eqn:estimators_for_cauchy_distribution1}). \end{theorem} Notice that the estimators involve a continuous estimate $\widetilde{p}_n$ of $p_n$.
-In the following we present an example where we use a `kernel density estimation' to find such $\widetilde{p}_n$ and use that to find the estimators.
+for $i,j\in\{1,\dots,d\}$ and $i\leq j$.
+We summarize these in the following theorem. \begin{theorem} Let $\beta\in\big(1,(d+2)/d\big)$ and $\widetilde{p}_n$ be a suitable continuous estimate of the sample empirical measure.
+Then the generalized Hellinger estimators of the location and scale parameters of a $d$-dimensional Cauchy distribution are given by (\ref{1eqn:estimators_for_cauchy_distribution1}). \end{theorem}

+\begin{remark} In Example \ref{1expl:student_t_E_alpha}, We saw that Student distributions form a regular $\mathscr{E}^{(\alpha')}$-family for $\alpha'\in\big(1,(d+2)/d\big)$.
+Thus one can do the $\alpha'$-generalized Hellinger estimation on Student distributions as well. \end{remark} Notice that the estimators in (\ref{1eqn:estimators_for_cauchy_distribution1}) involve a continuous estimate $\widetilde{p}_n$ of $p_n$.
+In the following we present examples where we use `kernel density estimation' to find such $\widetilde{p}_n$ and use it to find the estimators.
 In the literature the commonly used kernel to estimate the $d$-dimensional empirical measure is of the following form (see \cite{TamuraB86J}):

 where $\xi$ is a symmetric distribution on $\mathbb{R}^d$ and $\lbrace h_n\rbrace$ is a sequence of real numbers with suitable properties, called bandwidth.
 These properties of the kernel $\xi$ and bandwidth $h_n$ influence the performance of the estimators greatly.
 There is no general theory in the literature to choose the right continuous estimate for a given problem.
-However authors like Beran \cite{Beran77J}, Tamura and Boos \cite{TamuraB86J} and Simpson \cite{Simpson89J} imposed conditions on $k$ and $h_n$ so that the estimators perform better in their specific setting.
-We shall use the following kernel, called {\em uniform kernel}, to find the estimators.
-The $d$-dimensional uniform kernel is defined as follows.
+However authors like Beran \cite{Beran77J}, Tamura and Boos \cite{TamuraB86J}, and Simpson \cite{Simpson89J} imposed conditions on $\xi$ and $h_n$ so that the estimators perform better in their specific setting.
+We shall use the following two kernels, namely {\em uniform kernel} and {\em Epanechnikov kernel}, with bandwidth $h_n = n^{-1/2d}$ for $n\geq 1$ to find the estimators.
+Both the kernels and $h_n$ satisfy the following conditions which guarantee the $L_1$ convergence of $\widetilde{p}_n$ to the true density \cite[Lem.
+3.1]{TamuraB86J} (see also \cite[Sec.
+3.3]{BasuSP11B} and the references therein):